haesleinhuepf/napari-skimage-regionprops/README.md

 ## Usage: multichannel or multi-label data

-If you want to relate objects from one channels to objects from another channel, you can use `Tools > Measurement tables > Regionprops Measure Things Inside Things (scikit-image, nsr)`.
+If you want to relate objects from one channels to objects from another channel, you can use `Tools > Measurement tables > Measure things inside things (scikit-image, nsr)`.
 This plugin module allos you to answer questions like:
   - how many objects I have inside other objects?
   - what is the average intensity of the objects inside other objects?
 For that, you need at least two labeled images in napari.
 You can relate objects along with their features.
 If intensity features are also wanted, then you also need to provide two intensity images.
 Below, there is a small example on how to use it.
 Also, take a look at [this example notebook](https://github.com/haesleinhuepf/napari-skimage-regionprops/blob/master/demo/measure_things_inside_things_plugin.ipynb).

  ![](https://github.com/haesleinhuepf/napari-skimage-regionprops/raw/master/images/things_inside_things_demo.gif)